QutEcoacoustics/audio-analysis/README.md

 ## Best Practices

 - Set the git `autocrlf` config setting.
-See https://help.github.com/articles/dealing-with-line-endings/#global-settings-for-line-endings for instructions.
+See <https://help.github.com/articles/dealing-with-line-endings/#global-settings-for-line-endings> for instructions.
 - Avoid adding binary content to this repository - especially _RData_ files.
 - NEVER commit if the code does not build
 - Try to work on branches if your code negatively affects production code
+- Write code in American English.
+Documentation may be written in Australian English.

 ## Daily routine